Having a kid? Thinking about saving money for their future needs such as driving lessons, university, or a deposit?

 Saving into a Junior ISA will not use any of your personal allowance – your child has their own allowance, of ยฃ9,000 per year.
 Only a parent or guardian can set up a JISA, but once it’s set up, other family members or friends can contribute money to it.
 The parent who opened it remains responsible for managing the account (keeping contact details up to date and making investment decisions) but they cannot withdraw money from the JISA.

 When the child turns 16, they are given control over the JISA, but cannot yet withdraw funds from it.
-At 18, the JISA becomes a standard adult ISA.
+On the child’s 18th birthday, the JISA becomes a standard adult ISA.
 These have no restrictions on withdrawals.

 More info: https://www.moneysavingexpert.com/savings/junior-isa/